 How does it work to offset emissions?

-Furthermore, Gold Standard had issued 191 million carbon credits by 2021.
+Furthermore, Gold Standard issued 191 million carbon credits by 2021.
 These were from projects in over 98 different countries.

 Gold Standard principles